 Mount York Campground

-The Mount York precint is a great spot to go camping.
+The Mount York precinct is a great spot to go camping.
 The campground is located right next to the car park and is free to use for up to four days.

 You can find more information about the Mount York Campground and other camping sites on the Blue Mountains City Council website.

-Bardens Lookout is perhaps the least known official lookout in the Blue Mountains, despite the fact that the views are quite amazing and unique.
+Bardens Lookout is perhaps the least known official lookout in the Blue Mountains, even though the views are quite impressive and unique.

 The car park is reasonably sized, but should it be at full capacity, try parking on the side of the road nearby.

 Once you’ve parked your car, the lookout is right there, with amazing views to the west towards Little Hartley and beyond.